 If you are concerned about who could handle your affairs should you ever become incapacitated, then you need a Durable General Power of Attorney.
 A Durable General Power of Attorney grants very broad powers to your Agent, usually so large that the Agent can replace you.

 What are the Advantages of a Power of Attorney Over a Guardian?

 If you become incapacitated because of an accident, illness or age, you could be taken advantage of by unscrupulous persons or family members.
 If you select an Agent in Fact in your Power of Attorney while competent, your trusted person is tasked with protecting you.

 If you fail to execute a Power of Attorney, then the state takes over.
 To protect incapacitated people, the State created a system where the Court appoints Guardians.
 Unfortunately, the judges do not know you or your family.
 They do not know whom you trust and to whom you would like to have these extensive power.
 The judge will select someone to care for you, but it may not be someone that you would have picked.
 Further, the process of petitioning the Court and having the hearing can be very expensive, using up funds that should otherwise go towards your care.

 Experienced, With Reasonable Prices, We Make Estate Planning and Power of Attorneys Easier

-If you have any questions about Power of Attorneys or any other Estate Planning topics, please contact us to schedule a free consultation.
+If you have any questions about Power of Attorneys in Vancouver or any other Estate Planning topics, please contact us to schedule a free consultation.
 At Vancouver Wills and Trusts we focus on estate law.
 With years of experience we will explain complex estate planning techniques clearly and concisely.
 We make it easy for you to understand estate planning so you can make the best decisions for yourself and your family.